joy-kissell/hamster-bites/README.md

         -sort dangerous foods and controversial foods into types (placeholder miscellaneous type for now)\
         -create cleaned csv to work with
         -look into changing data types: food-string, type-categorical defined type, safe-binary, controversial-already boolean so good

+## Ideas
+create a website so people can add to the database and then post on r/hamsters\
+requires setting up a db though so mongodb or sql (decide)